DavidFW1960/bom_forecast/README.md

 - **name** (*Optional*): The name you would like to give to the weather forecast.
 - **forecast_days** (*Optional*): The number of days of forecast you would like, maximum is 6.
 If not given, defaults to 6.
 - **rest_of_today** (*Optional*): Would you like to create a sensor for the forecast for the rest of today.
 Defaults to true.
+- **friendly** (*Optional*): Friendly mode will only create one sensor per day of forecast, and will have all the forecast information as sensor attributes.
+Defaults to false.
 - **monitored_conditions** (*Required*): A list of the conditions to monitor.